wdudokvanheel/neural-neat/README.md

 ### [XOR Benchmark](https://github.com/wdudokvanheel/neural-neat-xor)

 Check out this project for a minimal example on how to utilize the library.
-Median generations-to-solve hovers around 19 generations with a >99.9% solve rate.
+Average generations-to-solve hovers around 20 generations with a 100% solve rate.

 ```
-Statistics for 1000/1000 (100.00%) successful runs:
+Statistics for 100k runs:
-  Average generations: 19.83
+    Success rate:           100.00%
-  Min generations: 4
+    Min generations:        2
-  Max generations: 47
+    Max generations:        130
+    Average generations:    19.91
     Median generations:     19.00
-  StdDev generations: 5.57
+    StdDev generations:     5.75
 ```

 ## Getting Started